Pet Rats: Male or Female?

 I have to come clean.
 I love pet rats.
 Of all the animals I've had in my life, rats are some of the best.
 If you're already sold on rats as pets, your next step is to decide which gender(s) to get.
 This can be a tough choice, especially if you're only planning to have one cage.

-Unless you're planning to breed rats, you definitely have to keep just one gender in a cage.
+Unless you're planning to breed rats, you definitely have to keep just one sex in a cage.
 I've had both males and females, and there are several differences.

 I always let my rats run free in my home, and male rats had the disturbing habit of leaving a scent mark "trail" everywhere they went.
 I didn't quite care for the little droplets of urine, especially as they crawled on me.